cysouw/diathesis/text/c01_introduction.md

-# Introduction
+# Setting the scene

 ## Introducing diathesis

-The typical example of a diathesis that will be found in virtually every grammatical descriptions of German, is the *werden + Infinitiv* passive \Next[a].
-The special characteristic of such a passive is that the state-of-affairs is basically the same as in the corresponding active \Next[b], though the sentence structure of course differs between the two.
+The quintessential example of diathesis, found in virtually every grammatical descriptions of German, is the *werden + Infinitiv* passive \Next[a].
+The special characteristic of this construction is that the state-of-affairs described by the passive is essentially the same as in the corresponding active \Next[b], though the sentence structure of course differs between the two expressions.

 \ex.
  \a.
-Ein Gemälde wird (von den Künstler) gemalt.
+Das Gemälde wird (von einem Künstler) gemalt.
  \b.
 Der Künstler malt ein Gemälde.

-This approach to diathesis, viz. different sentence constructions that express the same situation, is applicable to an enormous number of grammatical phenomena in German.
-For example, some verbs allow for passive-like constructions without any auxiliary like *werden* \Next[a], or allow for a change between a case-marked and a prepositional argument \Next[b].
-Further, there exist many different diatheses with reflexive pronouns \Next[c] or with preverbs \Next[d].
-And various auxiliary-like construction beyond the *werden* passive also show diathesis \Next[e]. \footnote{Many examples in this book include masculine nouns because their articles overtly show the different cases.
-Notwithstanding this grammatical argument, I will try to use examples with as much diversity as possible.}
+This approach to diathesis, viz. different sentence structures that express approximately the same situation, is applicable to an enormous amount of grammatical phenomena in German.
+For example, some verbs allow for passive-like constructions without any *werden* auxiliary \Next[a], other verbs allow for an alternation between a case-marked accusative and a prepositional phrase \Next[b].
+Further, there exist many different kinds of diathesis marked by a reflexive pronouns \Next[c] or preverbs \Next[d].
+And various auxiliary-like construction beyond the *werden* passive also show diathesis \Next[e].\footnote{Many examples in this book include masculine nouns because the articles then overtly show the different German cases.
+Notwithstanding this grammatical preference, I will try to use examples with as much diversity as possible throughout this book.}

 \ex.
  \a.
 Der Doktor heilt den Schmerz.
 Der Schmerz heilt (durch den Doktor).
  \b.
 Der Jäger schießt den Bären.
 Der Jäger schießt auf den Bären.
  \c.
 Der Lehrer beklagt den Lärm.
 Der Lehrer beklagt sich über den Lärm.
  \d.
 Der Kandidat stammt aus einem Adelsgeschlecht.
-Der Kandidat entstammt einem Adelsgeslecht
+Der Kandidat entstammt einem Adelsgeschlecht
  \e.
 Der Ermittler löst den Fall.
 Der Fall ist (für den Ermittler) leicht zu lösen.

-#### Valency

-Valency is traditionally interpreted as a fixed constructional characteristic of a lexical verb, e.g. the verb *geben* 'to give' is said to be ditransitive.
-A central thesis of this book is that this conception of valency is misguided.

-- valency of a construction: most (all?) lexical verbs can appear in multiple constructions with different valencies
-- valency of a lexical verb: collection of all constructional valencies with links between them
-- lexical roles: links between valencies.
-Lexical roles are not purely semantic: they only count as a lexical role given certain grammatical characteristics.
-Lexical roles are not necessarily translatable!

-Valency: is this really a characteristic of a verb?
-Most (all?) verbs seem to allow for multiple valencies.
-There is a strong tendency to try to reduce this variation to a single valency per verb (the 'real' valency), and various strategies are employed to arrive at such a prototypical valency (see e.g. [@welke2011: Ch.
-9] for different approaches).

-#### Some general literature

-English [@levin1993], and for German: [@sauerland1994].
-Typological [@malchukov2015a]

-"Konversenverhältnis der Aktanten" [@eroms1980: 24; cf. @heringer1968]

-Discussions of german alternations in the context of valency: [@eroms2000: Ch.
-10; @agel2000: Ch.
+All in all, there are about 200 different diatheses described in this book, some highly productive, some only attested with a handful of verbs.
+The main goal of this book is the simply present this wealth of grammatical possibility in a unified manner, while at the same time attempting to classify and organise this diversity.
+There is no attempt to fit all these constructional possibilities of the German language into any grammatical framework, but by simply organising all this information there are already various generalisation popping up along the way.

+Each diathesis has its own sub-subsection with an unique section header that can be used as a name to refer to the diathesis.
+Many of the names are quite boring, but hopefully descriptively useful for future reference.
+Individual verbs (often with concrete examples) are listed with each diathesis to show the extend of its applicability.
+Neither these lists of verbs, nor the examples, are intended to be exhaustive in any way.
+They should be seen as a first step towards more in-depth research into individual diatheses or into the different constructional possibilities that exist for individual verbs.

+The current attempt to present a all-encompassing survey of German diathesis builds on a rich scholarly tradition (with many scholarly precursors to be cited in appropriate places throughout this work).
+A comparable and highly influential survey of diathesis for English is Levin [-@levin1993], followed by a similar attempt for German by Sauerland [-@sauerland1994].
+A recent cross-linguistic survey of valency and diathesis in this tradition is edited by Malchukov & Comrie [-@malchukov2015a], which also includes data on German [@haspelmath2013a].
+Independent of Levin's work, there is a long tradition in the German grammatical literature to investigate diathesis, e.g. as "Konversenverhältnis der Aktanten" [@eroms1980: 24; cf. @heringer1968].
+Basic summaries of german diathesis in the context of valency can be found in Eroms [-@eroms2000: Ch.
+10] or Ágel [-@agel2000: Ch.
 6].

-Studies of specific diatheses for individual verbs in German, e.g. [@devaere2018; @imo2018]

-Monographies of specific diatheses, e.g. [@leirbukt1997; @holl2010; @jager2013]

-#### Further topics for discussion:

-- social/communicative/areal function of diatheses
-- verb profiles: all diatheses per verb
-- role clusters: which lexical roles group together based on diathesis groupings
-- verb clusters: which lexical verbs show similar diatheses
+There even exist a few monographies about specific German diatheses [@leirbukt1997; @holl2010; @jager2013] and recently some corpus studies into the effect of specific diatheses on individual verbs have appeared [@devaere2018; @imo2018].

 ## Defining diathesis

-A diathesis is defined here as special kind of alternation of two different clause constructions.
+A diathesis is defined here as special kind of alternation between two different clause constructions.
 To properly define the notion 'diathesis', I will first define 'alternation' in general.
 The definition of 'clause alternation' will be built on that basis.
 Finally, a diathesis will be defined as special kind of clause alternation.

 An \textsc{alternation} (or simply 'grammatical marking') is defined as follows: